Christmas Traditions Around the World That Connect Us

 Delicious Christmas Dishes

-Many people associate specific foods and flavors with Christmas.
+Many people around the world associate specific foods and flavors with Christmas.
 For people in Brazil and Italy, the taste of panettone signals the height of the Christmas season.
-For people in Japan (a country with a low Christian population that still widely celebrates Christmas), Kentucky Fried Chicken has become a Christmas staple.
+For people in Japan (a country with a small Christian population that still widely celebrates Christmas), fried chicken has become a Christmas staple.

-Making, sharing, and celebrating food is part of most Christmas get-togethers.
+Making, sharing, and celebrating food is part of most Christmas gatherings.
+Consider bringing the love and warmth of traditional family recipes to others by sharing a plate of holiday goodies with a neighbor or inviting someone to join your family’s table for a holiday meal.
 Don’t forget to record memories of your family’s favorite Christmas dishes on FamilySearch Memories!
 You’ll want to share with future generations how your family grew closer together over some well-loved holiday recipes—and make sure they have your family’s own traditional recipe!

 Christmas Gift Givers

 A popular Christmas tradition around the world is the act of giving gifts.
-In Christianity, this tradition was thought to be based on the 3 wise men who brought gifts to the birth of Jesus Christ.
+In Christianity, this tradition is sometimes thought to be based on the wise men who brought gifts for the birth of Jesus Christ or based on the gift of Christ's Atonement.

 Part of Christmas gift tradition is a figure in charge of giving gifts.
 Santa Claus is one of the most well-known Christmas gift givers, though he goes by different names in different languages.
 You might hear him called Papa Noël in France, Sinterklaas in the Netherlands, and Father Christmas or St. Nicholas in the United Kingdom.